umanochiocciola/xkcdtui/README.md

 ```
 xkcd [num/'r']
 ```
-with no arguments, will run a selection menu if an number is passed, xkcd will display the numth comic in the archive list (descending cronological order)<br>
+with no arguments, will run a selection menu<br>
+if an number is passed, xkcd will display the numth comic in the archive list (descending cronological order)<br>
 if 'r' is passed, xkcd will display a random comic